-Dental implants are an excellent solution to replace missing or extracted teeth.
-Implants do not require preparation to adjacent teeth as would a fixed bridge.
-When an implant is placed, the bone site ("osteotomy") is first prepared.
-The implant is placed in the bone to proper depth, bone grafting is performed if necessary, and the soft tissue is sutured.
+Dental implants are an excellent solution to replace missing teeth for most patients.
+Implants do not require preparation of adjacent teeth as would a fixed bridge.
+When an implant is placed, the bone site is first prepared.
+The implant is placed in the bone to proper depth and the gums are sutured.
 The implant must be allowed 4-6 months to heal, and during this time bone will form around the implant in a process called osseointegration.

 After bone integration has taken place, it is time to place an abutment on the implant.
-The abutment serves as the base for your new tooth.
-An impression of the abutment is taken, and the crown is fabricated.
+The abutment serves as the supporting base for your crown.
+Once the crown is placed, an implant tooth looks and functions like a natural tooth.

 Missing tooth, before implant placement